nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The `Model` component,

 * stores the company list data i.e., all `Company` objects (which are contained in a `UniqueCompanyList` object).
-* stores the currently selected `Company` and `Role` objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable `ObservableList` that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently selected `Company`, `Role` and `Reminder` objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable `ObservableList` that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
+* the `Reminder` objects store data of a role in a company that has a reminder date that is within the reminder window.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
 ### Storage Component